Amanuensis Resume Examples, Tips & Free Templates

 A good CV tailored for office assistant positions should be one page long.
 This length is enough to emphasize your organizational skills, achievements, and the capability to excel in the target role.

-If you're a senior administrative assistant or executive administrative assistant with 15+ years of experience, you can make the resume shorter by cutting off your early career and outdated skills.
+If you're a senior clerk or secretary with 15+ years of experience, you can make the resume shorter by cutting off your early career and outdated skills.

 Here's what you can painlessly remove from your resume for executive-level office support to keep it strong: